maximyudayev/Knowledge-Vault/Public/Summary/Spatial Temporal Graph Convolutional Networks for Skeleton-Based Action Recognition.md

 Tadaa!
 No TCN needed, straight-forward implementation using standard differentiable tensor operators.

 The residual connections in ST-GCN layers 4 and 7 are fed through a $1\times 1$ 2D convolution to match the layer's output dimensions.
+### Experiments
+#### Kinetics
+Computer vision based.
+400 human action classes.
+300'000 videos of 10 seconds.
+Uses OpenPose pose estimator to estimate 2D locations of 18 joints from pictures, with a confidence metric for each.
+$T$ is set to 300.
+#### NTU-RGB+D
+60 human action classes.
+56'000 videos.
+Uses Kinect with depth estimator to estimate 3D locations of 25 joints from pictures.
 ## References
 1. Yan, S., Xiong, Y., & Lin, D. (2018).
 Spatial Temporal Graph Convolutional Networks for Skeleton-Based Action Recognition. _arXiv preprint [arxiv:1801.07455](https://arxiv.org/abs/1801.07455)._
 2. [[Semi-Supervised Classification with Graph Convolutional Networks]].